knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 This mini router has a small size (62 mm x 24 mm x 14.5 mm) and a low price tag (in 2023, cost around $8 US on aliexpress).

-It is certainly one of the smallest and cheapest routers onto which you can install OpenWrt.
+It is certainly one of the smallest and cheapest routers onto which you can install OpenWrt (Linux for embedded devices).

 ![A5-V11_mini_router](A5-V11_3G_mini_router.PNG)